ehegnes/super-rario-bros/README.md

         - Enemies must be initialized as they are encountered by Mario, not at the program initializaiton
         - Figure out how we want to implement the basic AI for each enemy
-            - Enemies should inherit the Sprite struct, maybe encapsulated
+            - <del>Enemies should inherit the Sprite struct, maybe encapsulated</del>
+            - It is more favorable, for now, to override the necessary trait-implemented methods for each different enemy.
 - Movement:
     - Change maximum jump height based on the length of time for which the jump button is held and the speed of Mario